TRENTON, New Jersey — The New Jersey Supreme Court will revisit the issue of affordable housing.

-In a court filing Friday, Fair Share Housing Center said Gov. Chris Christie's administration has not done the job.
+The Fair Share Housing Center has said Gov. Chris Christie's administration has not done the job.

 The state Supreme Court earlier this year gave the state Council on Affordable Housing until November to adopt and publish rules governing how many affordable homes each town is responsible for providing.

-The state League of Municipalities has suggested a different course and is asking lawmakers to make changes to the law itself.
+The state League of Municipalities has suggested lawmakers change the law.